zer0def/nginxinc-kubernetes-ingress/docs/content/overview/design.md

 - Instead of the stub status metrics, the extended metrics available from the NGINX Plus API are used.
 - In addition to TLS certs and keys, NGINX Ingress Controllerf writes JWKs from the secrets of the type `nginx.org/jwk`, and NGINX workers read them.

+---

-## The NGINX Ingress Controller Process
+## The NGINX Ingress Controller process

 This section covers the architecture of the NGINX Ingress Controller process, including: